ItaiAxelrad/hurricane-forecast-verification/README.md

 ### Hurricane Isaac

 Hurricane Isaac made landfalls in Haiti and Cuba as a tropical storm and hit the U.S. via Louisiana as a category 1 hurricane.
 In Louisiana, Isaac caused storm surges that peaked at 11.03 feet above normal tide levels resulting in significant inland flooding.
 In addition, heavy rainfall that peaked at 20.66 inches in Louisiana caused moderate to record flooding in several rivers (NOAA).
+Strong winds and storm surges during Hurricane Isaac forced the Mississippi River to flow backwards for 24 hours.

 ## Evaluation of Hurricane Forecasting